 The identification of those mutations and exploration of causes is a major scientific achievement.
 We have not yet translated that work into beneficial therapies but I see the promise it holds.
 I certainly believe research like that should be continued though I also believe our priorities must shift.

 Previous campaigns to accept diversity in race or orientation were simpler in comparison to the upcoming struggle for neurological equality.
 In them, all we had to change were beliefs and attitudes.
 With neurodiversity we must change beliefs at the same time we find ways to solve significant functioning problems.

-After many years of struggle it’s against the law to discriminate against someone because of race or faith anywhere in America.
-Unfortunately we have not come that far in other areas.
+After many years of struggle, it’s against the law to discriminate against someone because of race or faith anywhere in America.
+Unfortunately, we have not come that far in other areas.
 It’s still legal to fire someone for being gay in many states.
-People who act different by virtue of their neurology have no protections other than those general ones afforded under the Americans With Disabilities Act.
+People who act differently by virtue of their neurology have no protections other than those general ones afforded under the Americans With Disabilities Act.

 The task of changing societal attitudes is complicated by the fact that neurological difference is invisible.
 It’s hard for the general public to embrace an unseen thing that produces unexpected behavior with no obvious explanation beyond “acting bad.”
 Some people think neurodiversity acceptance means accepting what are otherwise socially unacceptable behaviors in the name of embracing difference.
 I don’t agree with that idea at all.
 All of us need to act right (ethically, morally, humanely) toward one another.

 I think much opposition to neurodiversity stems from the (misguided) notion that acceptance of neurodiversity implies opposition to basic scientific research, or opposition to developing tools to make the lives of disabled people better.
 I don’t think either thing is meant or implied.